 SPARK’s DSOB Task Force spent 11 months working with definitional examples from national cyber standards, international regulations, state privacy laws, and dozens of client contracts and gathering insights from the plan consultant representatives on the board.
 Rasch Cousineau, a Senior Consultant with the Hyas Group shared his thoughts on the new definitions, “As Plan Fiduciaries evaluate their third-party vendors, cyber security measures and standards have become increasingly relevant.
 These definitions provide a level platform for vendor evaluation as it relates to cyber security breach and fraud.”

-For more information, please contact Tim Rouse by emailing email@example.com.
+For more information, please contact Tim Rouse at email@example.com

 About the SPARK Institute